 Commission Background and Establishment

-Mayor's Interfaith Council (MIC) Active Advisory
+Mayor's Interfaith Council (MIC) Active Advisory Executive Appointment Monthly

-Monthly Committee on Public Works and Operations Executive Appointment
+Committee on Public Works and Operations

 The Council shall advise the Mayor of the District of Columbia, the Mayor's Director for Religious Affairs, and the Mayor's Cabinet, on various matters, especially and including those that affect the spiritual, faith and religious well-being of all the residents of the District of Columbia.

-The Council shall be comprised of not more than 30 voting members, appointed by the Mayor.The voting members shall include a broad cross-section of religous communities residing in the District, including ordained pastors,ministers, rabbis, imams, priests, consecrated bishops, and other leaders of faith.
-Members of the Council shall be residents of the District , or shall represent a faith or religous insitution or organization located in the District.
-A member shall serve for no more than 2 consecutive, full terms.
+The voting members appointed to the Council shall include a broad cross-section of the religious communities residing in the District, including ordained pastors, ministers, rabbis, imams, priests, consecrated bishops, and other leaders of faith.
+Members of the Council shall be residents of the District, or shall represent a faith or religious institution or organization located in the District.
+District residents shall constitute at least a simple majority of the members of the Council.

-Mayor's Order 2011-110 http://dcregs.dc.gov/Gateway/NoticeHome.aspx?NoticeID=1270814
+Mayor's Order 2011-110 https://www.dcregs.dc.gov/Common/NoticeDetail.aspx?NoticeId=N0011859

 Executive Office of the Mayor (EOM) Mayor's Office on Religious Affairs (MORA)